Northrop M2-F3: Operational history

-First flight of the M2-F3, with NASA pilot Bill Dana at the controls, was June 2, 1970.
+The first flight of the M2-F3, with NASA pilot Bill Dana at the controls, was June 2, 1970.
 The modified vehicle exhibited much better lateral stability and control characteristics than before, and only three glide flights were necessary before the first powered flight on November 25, 1970.
 The 100th flight of the heavy-weight lifting bodies was completed on October 5, 1972, with pilot Bill Dana soaring to an altitude of 66,300 feet (20,200 m) and a Mach number of 1.370 (about 904 mph) in the M2-F3.
 Over its 27 missions, the M2-F3 reached a top speed of 1,064 mph (Mach 1.6).
-Highest altitude reached by the vehicle was 71,500 feet (20,790 m) on December 20, 1972, the date of its last flight, with NASA pilot John Manke at the controls.
+The highest altitude reached by the vehicle was 71,500 feet (20,790 m) during its last flight on December 20, 1972, with NASA pilot John Manke at the controls.

 A reaction control thruster (RCT) system, similar to that on orbiting spacecraft, was also installed to obtain research data about their effectiveness for vehicle control.
 As the M2-F3's portion of the lifting body program neared an end, it evaluated a rate command augmentation control system, and a side control stick similar to side-stick controllers now used on many modern aircraft.

 NASA donated the M2-F3 vehicle to the Smithsonian Institution in December 1973.
-It is currently hanging in the National Air and Space Museum along with the X-15 aircraft number 1, which was its hangar partner at Dryden from 1965 to 1969.
+It is currently on display in the Steven F. Udvar-Hazy Center, outside the James S. McDonnell Space Hangar where the Space Shuttle Discovery is housed.